Miss Lindsay (Head of School)

 I am very proud to say that I am the Headteacher of Bishopstone.
 This is my ninth year as the HT, starting in 2013.
 I also teach on a daily basis, mainly year 3/4 in the mornings and KS2 on a Wednesday afternoon.

 I have been here since September 2013.
 Prior to this I have worked in Old Town, Swindon and then spent 7 years working for the British Embassy School Ankara, Turkey.
 I believe in quality teaching and learning and every child making progress.
 Our children are excited by learning and becoming learners and are always keen to share their progress with all the adults in the school.

-I have one son, who attends Bishopstone School and I ensure the quality of education your children receive is what I would expect for my own.
+I have one son, who attended Bishopstone School from Reception to Year 6 and I ensure the quality of education your children receive is what I would expect for my own.
 We work closely with other schools within our cluster to share expertise and build links for the children to benefit from.